Future Champion Novices’ Chase: Breakthrough Ayr win for Michael Scudamore as Do Your Job does the business

 Saturday 2 April 2022 16:16, UK

-Michael Scudamore celebrated the first graded win of his training career as Do Your Job justified favouritism in the Jordan Electrics Ltd Future Champion Novices’ Chase at Ayr.
+Michael Scudamore celebrated the first Grade Two win of his training career as Do Your Job justified favouritism in the Jordan Electrics Ltd Future Champion Novices’ Chase at Ayr.

 The eight-year-old has mixed it with some of the best young chasers around this season, finishing second to Edwardstone in the Wayward Lad and Third Time Lucki in the Lightning Novices' Chase at Doncaster.